Students need additional help from time to time. Some have particular needs which require the help of The Learning Hub.

 Almost all issues are solved at the very earliest stage and communication with the school on a regular basis is a key element of successful schooling for students with SEN needs.

-For our SEN policy, please refer to the Statutory Policies section on our Policies page.
+For our SEN and Supporting pupils with medical conditions policies, please refer to the Statutory Polices section on our Policies page.